 - Drug And Alcohol Counseling

-If you have a passion or drive to do any of these jobs we recommend you look into going to a trade school instead of the alternative.
+If you have a passion or drive to do any of these jobs, we recommend you consider going to a trade school instead of the alternative.

 7. Salaries for Trade School Jobs

 The salaries for trade school jobs are nothing to sneeze at.
 It’s a good idea to look for any sites specific to your field for salary data.
-These sites may have info on industry average wages, particularly if your field’s a rarer one.
+These sites may have information on industry average wages, mainly if your field’s rarer.

 Trade Schools Might be the Best Option for You

 So, now that we’ve given you all this information, let’s go back to that game of would you rather?
-What would your answer be, now that you know a trade school provides you with specific skills that you will need and that you can get a job sooner?
-Trade schools can pave the way for you bringing in more money and allow you to do a job you enjoy and that it will be rewarding.
+What would your answer be now that a trade school provides you with specific skills that you will need and that you can get a job sooner?
+Trade schools can pave the way for you bringing in more money and allowing you to do a job you enjoy and that will be rewarding.